kelly-sato/kelly-sato.github.io/essays/design-patterns.md

 ## Design patterns in... my own code...?

  I haven't ever _purposefully_ implemented design patterns into my own code.
 I'm actually quite prone to doing the opposite: as they say, if it ain't broke, don't fix it, so if my code works, even if it looks really wonky, I just leave it.
-Yes... it seems my favorite design pattern is actually the **Anti Pattern**.
+Yes... it seems my favorite "design pattern" is actually the **Anti Pattern**.

 Besides that, throughout my whole (short) coding career, I think I have unintentionally used design patterns.
 For example, the **Command** pattern.
 When I "made" (copied off the Internet and modified) my first C++ code for an Arduino, that sent some simple commands from a joystick to a motor:
 - push joystick right: turn clockwise at _x_ revs/s